SINGROUP/MutualInformation/README.md

 Kraskov, A., Stögbauer, H. and Grassberger, P., 2004.
 Estimating mutual information.
 Physical review E, 69(6), p.066138.

 We are planning to add:
-1) MI between continious variables based on binning method
+1) MI between continuous variables based on binning method
-2) MI between continious-discrete variables based on binning method
+2) MI between continuous-discrete variables based on binning method and others
-2) MI between continious-discrete variables based on nearest-neigbor method